Last updated on September 2nd, 2019 at 09:07 am

 This Halloween Hocus Pocus Banner is the perfect addition to your DIY Halloween decor!
 Designed to be cut on your Cricut Maker using felt and iron-on vinyl, this banner will make your fire burn and cauldron bubble!

 I’m so excited to show you guys a bit of my Halloween mantel today!
-I’ve been working with Cricut and Oriental Trading Company to create this glam and fun Halloween banner — which I’m offering as a free SVG cut file for you!
-We are also giving one very lucky person a shiny new Cricut Maker and A $75 Oriental Trading Company gift card!
-Hop to the end of this post to enter, and see all of the other fun posts that some of my favorite bloggers have come up with!
+I’ve been working with Cricut and Oriental Trading Company to create this glam and fun Halloween banner—which I’m offering as a free SVG cut file for you!

 To create this Hocus Pocus banner, I turned to Oriental Trading Company’s create-your-own section and found some simple black canvas banners.
 A little white felt and glitter iron-on later, and I had a super cute and modern Hocus Pocus banner to hang on my mantel.
-I recently did a Facebook Live where I made this banner — pop on over and give it a watch, and join me every Sunday at 2pm PST to make a new project with me!
+I recently did a Facebook Live where I made this banner—pop on over and give it a watch.

 Let’s make a banner, shall we?